u360/PHTML/README.md

 PHTML
 =====

-Extremely simple PHP/HTML template engine which allows you to mix PHP and HTML seamlessly using only standard syntax.
-No new commands.
+Extremely simple PHP/HTML template engine which allows you to mix PHP and HTML seamlessly using only standard PHP and HTML syntax.
+There are no new language syntax or commands to learn.

 How To
 ------